-The practice-oriented proxy methodologies currently under development in Europe and SE Asia (based on water level, vegetation, and subsidence) including the Bali Action Plan are very promising with respect to calls for climate mitigation actions that are measurable, reportable, and verifiable (MRV).
-20 It is concluded that - whereas further development is necessary and is being pursued in current research and implementation projects - these methodologies will enable cost-effective and reliable baseline setting and monitoring of GHG emissions.
-This will allow the inclusion of peatland conservation and rewetting in a post-2021 climate framework.
+The practice-oriented proxy methodologies currently under development in Europe and SE Asia (based on water level, vegetation, and subsidence) including the Bali Action Plan are very promising with respect to calls for climate mitigation actions that are measurable, reportable,

 This analysis implies that it is possible to quantify the results of individual actions and - thanks to the methods of assessment - to report them in a consistent and transparent way.
 Appropriate verification by third party review is important to build confidence among parties and to ensure that adequate information is available to assess progress against the objectives of UNFCCC.
-21